 How Many Carpet Tiles Do I Need?

 Most carpet tiles are packed by the manufacturers in boxes of 20 and most measure 50cm x 50cm each.
-Although we sell tiles from our Carpet Tile Ranges section in full boxes rather than part boxes, tiles from our Clearance Tiles and Recycled Tiles sections can be ordered in any quantity.
+Although we sell tiles from our home page section, in full boxes rather than part boxes, tiles from our Clearance Tiles and Recycled Tiles sections can be ordered in any quantity.